Compare Strings in Golang: 8 Methods and When to Use Them

 The Best Method to Compare Strings in Golang

-There are two clear winners for string comparisons in Golang, and there is a clear loser.
-Then there are other methods used for different needs.
+There are two clear winners for comparisons in Golang, and there is a clear loser.
+Additionally, there are other methods used for various purposes.
 We will discuss in detail the best way to use each of them, but here is a quick summary of all methods we are going to explore today:

-- strings.EqualFold(): The best method for case-insensitive string comparison.
+- strings.EqualFold().
+The best method for case-insensitive comparison.

-- strings.Compare(): The worst method for case-sensitive or case-insensitive comparisons.
+- strings.Compare().
+The worst method for case-insensitive or case-sensitive comparisons.

 Let’s dive into the details now.